BenjiFazaeli/diy-HEPA-Air-Purifier/README.md

 |  Fine inspection   |  5,000                     |  10,000                  |

 [^3]: https://www.hwcooling.net/en/arctic-p14-pro-a-rgb-dominance-continues-review/41/

 ## Filter Selection
-Given the selection of 120 mm fan, we need the HEPA filter to have an opening of at least 120mm.
+Given the selection of 140 mm fan, we need the  filter to have an opening of at least 140mm.
 A larger cylinder would actually improve performance, by increasing the surface area and leading to a less severe pressure drop across the filter.

 ## Power Supply